asifbacchus/NextCloudBackup/README.md

 ### Examples

-All fields including pointers to additional files to backup, exclusion patterns and a remote borg path.
+Repo in directory *'NCBackup'*, all fields including pointers to additional files to backup, exclusion patterns and a remote borg path.
 Prune: keep all backups made in the last 14 days.

 ```Ini
 /var/borgbackup